malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 collapsing them into a single value represented as a point along the number line.
 The original data,
-being the relative orientation of each neighbour can be represented as a point in 6 dimensional space.
+being the relative orientation $\theta_i - \theta_\text{ref}$ of the six nearest neighbours can be represented as a point in six dimensional feature space.
+The terminology *feature space* is used throughout the rest of this thesis to describe the relative orientation of the six nearest neighbours.
-Having the entire six dimensional space to work with provides more opportunities to distinguish each structure.
+Having the entire 6D feature space to work with provides more opportunities to distinguish each structure.
 Machine Learning is a tool which can assist in finding surfaces to separate values in higher dimensional space.